clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 It assumes you are already using a Markup language to author your documents (or want to learn how).

-See this [GitHub repository](https://github.com/clwyatt/accessibility-templates) for templates and the source for this presentation.
+See this [GitHub repository](https://github.com/clwyatt/accessibility-templates) for templates, more details, and the source for this presentation.

 ### Case 1: Basic LaTeX to Accessible HTML + MathML